How to get the latest iOS 16 and iPadOS 16 public betas | Cult of Mac

 Screenshot: Ed Hardy/Cult of Mac

-You can then choose which version of Apple’s software you want early access to and Enroll Your Devices.
-On the same page, find the beta profile required for your device, then tap the Download profile button.
-Allow it to be downloaded and installed, then follow these steps:
+You can then choose which version of Apple’s software you want early access to (iOS or iPadOS) and tap on Enroll Your Devices.

 Give back to the community